sjuratov/sop-doc-creation/implementation_details.md

 If azd has not been executed, the application will try to source the standard .env file.

 <h3>
-Azure Speech services environment variables
+Azure AI Speech environment variables
 </h3>

 AZURE_SPEECH_ACCOUNT_NAME